telerik/xaml-docs/controls/radmap/styles-and-templates/styling-and-templates-styling-the-radmap.md

 ---
 title: Styling the RadMap
 page_title: Styling the RadMap
-description: Check our &quot;Styling the RadMap&quot; documentation article for the RadMap WPF control.
+description: Check our &quot;Styling the RadMap&quot; documentation article for the RadMap {{ site.framework_name }} control.
 slug: radmap-styling-and-templates-styling-the-radmap
 tags: styling,the,radmap
 published: True